Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 Glucosuria

-Metabolic acidosis (decreased pH, HCO3, pCO 2, severe base deficiency)
+Metabolic acidosis (decrease in pH, HCO3, pCO 2, severe base deficiency)

 Acetone in plasma